Austin Twenty

 Austin Twenty is a large car introduced by Austin after the end of the First World War in April 1919, and continued in production until 1930.
 After the Austin 20/6 model was introduced in 1927, the first model was referred to as the Austin 20/4.

 Before 1919, Austins had been expensive, prestige cars.
-In the 1920s there were people who believed the four-cylinder Twenty comparable with, if not superior to, the equivalent Rolls-Royce.
 If the coachwork were light enough, the Twenty could also give a three-litre Bentley a run for its money.
-The final inter-war version was the enormous, extremely elegant, fast and powerful side-valve Twenty-Eight of 1939.
+The final inter-war version was the side-valve Twenty-Eight of 1939.
 The overhead-valve (25) Sheerline and its Princess companion were to continue the line after the Second World War; however, by the 1930s Austin had lost its aristocratic cachet, having become well known for its Twelves and Sevens.

-The deceptively potent four-cylinder Twenty found fame at Brooklands both in private hands and with works drivers Lou Kings and Arthur Waite (Herbert Austin's Australian son-in-law and competitions manager).
+The four-cylinder Twenty found fame at Brooklands both in private hands and with works drivers Lou Kings and Arthur Waite (Herbert Austin's Australian son-in-law and competitions manager).

 One model policy

-Before the First World War, Austin had produced a range of expensive cars, including a 3.6-litre 20 hp car but, influenced by the manufacturing philosophy of Henry Ford, Herbert Austin decided that the future was in mass-producing a single model and chose the 20 hp class.
+Before the First World War, Austin had produced a range of expensive cars, including a 3.6-litre 20 hp car but, influenced by the manufacturing philosophy of Henry Ford, Herbert Austin decided that the future was in mass-producing a single model, and chose the 20 hp class.
 The Longbridge plant had been considerably enlarged for wartime production, and it was there that the company had a base to put the theory into practice now with the capacity to manufacture 150 cars a week.